sparkleo-io/flutter_blue_background/README.md

 ## ⚠️ Android:
-  - The application operates flawlessly on Android even when it's fully terminated.
+  - The functionality works seamlessly on Android even when the app is fully terminated.
   - On Android, direct data retrieval isn't possible after the application terminates.
 Therefore, data retrieval is facilitated through SharedPreferences.

 ### Change the compileSdkVersion and minSdkVersion for Android

 flutter_blue_background is compatible with compileSdkVersion version 34 and minSdkVersion 21.
-So you should change this in **android/app/build.gradle**:
+Therefore, change this in **android/app/build.gradle**:

 ```dart
 android {